Pinterest Analytics: 4 Important Metrics To Track Every Month

 Note: You must have a business account set up to view analytics.

-Link clicks actually matter most to bloggers and website owners, as this Pinterest metric shows how much traffic Pinterest is driving to our sites.
+Outbound clicks matter most to bloggers and website owners, as this Pinterest metric shows how much traffic Pinterest is driving to our sites.

 You are most likely on Pinterest to drive traffic, yes?!

-So make sure to review your total ‘Link Clicks’ number every month to see how your Pinterest marketing is performing.
+So, make sure to review your total ‘Outbound Clicks’ number every month to see how your Pinterest marketing is performing over time.

 Followers (Pinterest Analytics)

-When you release a new pin, Pinterest will begin to show that pin to your followers first.
+When you release a new pin, Pinterest will begin to show that pin to your followers first – in their home feed.

 Now that You understand what Pinterest metrics to look at, what’s next?